 I moved top soil that I’d previously dug to yet another part of the garden to make room for more clay spoil.
 I must have moved some soil of this soil five or six times now.

-I dug the last bit of the deep pond – another 60 or so buckets – although I also shovelled some of the it directly into gaps in the boardwalk framework, to fill and stabilise it.
+I dug the last bit of the deep pond – moving another 60 or so buckets – although I also shovelled some soil directly into gaps in the boardwalk framework, to fill and stabilise it.
 I started working on the part of the pond under the boardwalk, creating a smooth transition from the shallow to the deeper part.
 In digging the deep part of the pond, I had exposed the sewer (which was where I expected it to be) and I covered it with clay to protect it.

 Domestic chores in the morning, so no work in the garden until the afternoon.